cyb0rg71/Bug-Hunting-Cheatsheet/api-testing.md

     Fuzzing
     Burp Scanner
     Changing http methods
+#### Mass Assignment
+Mass assignment typically involves setting multiple attributes of an object in a single call.
+For instance, in a web application, a user might submit a form that includes fields for various attributes of a user profile, such as name, email, and role.

+If the application doesn't properly validate or sanitize the incoming data, an attacker could potentially manipulate the input to include additional attributes or modify existing ones.
+This could lead to unauthorized changes to the data model or allow an attacker to escalate privileges within the application.

+For example, consider a web application that allows users to update their profile information.
+If the application is vulnerable to mass assignment, an attacker might be able to include a "isAdmin" field in the form submission and set it to "true", thereby gaining administrative privileges.
 When fuzzing, use wordlists based on common API naming conventions and industry terms.
 # Testing Server-side parameter pollution
 To test for server-side parameter pollution in the query string, place query syntax characters like #, &, and = in your input and observe how the application responds.